 Through her grandmother Yetemegnu’s life, Edemariam paints a sweeping portrait of Ethiopia’s turbulent 20th century from feudal monarchy through revolution and exile.

 Hard to read.
-Some parts felt like reading about my mother's story.
+Some parts felt like reading my mother's story.

 84, Charing Cross Road by Helene Hanff.